 - Leaders are 1.7x more likely to agree that adoption of machine learning and automation improves targeting, spend optimization, and personalization.

-- Leaders are 2.3x as likely to leverage automation to manage campaign budgets and bids across multiple channels in real time.
+- Leaders are 2.3x as likely to leverage automation to manage campaign budgets and bids across multiple media channels in real time.

 - Leaders are 53% more likely to think machine learning assists marketing teams in evaluating data to understand consumer intent.